Taiwan 96's technology innovation shines at CES 2024 - ExBulletin

 The TTA Pavilion's opening ceremony began at 11:30 a.m. on January 9, with representatives from various government departments in attendance, including the Ministry of Digital Affairs (MODA), Ministry of Economic Affairs (MOEA), Taipei City Government, and the CTA Chairman.
 CEO Gary Shapiro, Indiana Economic Development Corporation Chief of Staff Vincent Asch, Japan External Trade Organization (JETRO) Deputy Director Noriya Tarutani, Luxembourg House of Startups CEO Philippe Linster, and Ayman of AVP Commercial World Trade Center in Dubai・Mr. Hassan also attended and expressed his support and encouragement to Taiwanese startup teams.

-Showcasing Taiwan's strengths and attracting international talent, Director Wang said TTA has consistently led the participation of startups in CES since 2019, with the number of participating teams increasing from 32 teams in the first year to nearly 100 this year.
-He emphasized that there is an increase in Among the startups, 61 companies are participating for the first time, indicating the active development of Taiwan's startup ecosystem.
+Showcasing Taiwan's strengths and attracting international talent, TTA has consistently led startups to participate in CES since 2019, with the number of participating teams increasing from 32 in the first year to 100 this year.
+He emphasized that it is increasing in the near future.
+Among the startups, 61 companies are participating for the first time, indicating the active development of Taiwan's startup ecosystem.

 Taiwan has played a reliable and important role in the semiconductor industry, and the NSTC has made the application of IC innovation a policy focus.
 The council aims to leverage the benefits of the semiconductor industry ecosystem to strengthen innovation capacity across various industries and actively recruit international startups and talent related to IC innovation. .
 Director Wang encouraged all startup teams to actively showcase their strengths at the exhibition, ensuring that their performance not only represents the strength of Taiwan's technology startups, but also shows Taiwan's innovation ability to the world.
 He emphasized that this will be an important indicator and will attract foreign talent to cooperate and invest in Taiwan.